endoli/javascriptcore.rs/javascriptcore-sys/README.md

 These are raw bindings for the JavaScriptCore library.

-This only works on macOS for now, but should be possible to use elsewhere once linking to the correct libraries has been configured.
+This only works on macOS and Linux for now, but should be possible to use elsewhere once linking to the correct libraries has been configured.

 ## Support and Maintenance